How to start thinking in Italian: tips and tricks

 I suggest you write down the reasons why you want to learn Italian and establish a plan to follow (for example, taking an Italian class once a week or practicing for 20 minutes every day).

-My advice is to study Italian on a daily basis: it is better to practice every day (even for five minutes!) than to do a long, intense study session every now and then.
+My advice is to study Italian daily: it is better to practice every day (even for five minutes!) than to do a long, intense study session now and then.

 Having a schedule is the first essential requirement to start learning Italian for real.
 Let’s see some additional tips that can help you think in Italian.